 - Training – Candidates must satisfactorily complete the Court Officer Training Academy and are subject to a probationary period.

-Your examination processing fee of $100 must be paid by 11:59 p.m. on April 4, 2019 for standard registration.
-Late registrations submitted from April 5, 2019 through 11:59 p.m. on April 22, 2019 will be accepted at a higher examination-processing fee of $150.
-If you have not registered and paid for the examination on or before April 22, 2019, your registration will not be processed or accepted, and you will not be eligible to take the examination.
-Persons who have successfully registered will later receive an email notification that includes important information about the date, time, exact location, and other general information for their examination.
-An orientation and preparation guide will also be emailed to all confirmed registrants at no additional cost several weeks prior to the examination.
+Your examination processing fee of $100 must be paid by 11:59 p.m. on January 18, 2022 for standard registration.
+If you have not registered and paid for the examination on or before January 18, 2022, your registration will not be processed or accepted, and you will not be eligible to take the examination.
+Persons who have successfully registered will receive information regarding how to sign in on Pearson VUE’s website and select the time and location within the testing period that best suit their schedules.
+An orientation and preparation guide will also be available online to all confirmed registrants at no additional cost.

-Reasonable Exam Accommodations: If you would like to request a reasonable accommodation for the examination due to a documented impairment, you must successfully register for the exam online and then complete an Exam Accommodation Form.
-A link to the Exam Accommodation Form is available at the Trial Court Employment Webpage Jobs with the Court System.
+If you would like to request a reasonable accommodation for the examination due to a documented impairment, you must successfully register for the exam online and then complete an Exam Accommodation Form.
+A link to the Exam Accommodation Form is available at Massachusetts Trial Court Request for a Reasonable Accommodation for the Court Officer Exam.
 You must also submit a letter of support from a qualified professional detailing what type of reasonable accommodation you are requesting at the examination site.
 You must follow the instructions on the Exam Accommodation Form regarding proper submission of the Form and supporting documentation.

-All Exam Accommodation Forms and supporting documentation must be either scanned and emailed to firstname.lastname@example.org or faxed to Trial Court Exams at (617) 742-0968 on or before April 4, 2019.
+All Exam Accommodation Forms and supporting documentation must be either scanned and emailed to email@example.com or faxed to Trial Court Exams at (617) 742-0968 on or before January 18, 2022.
 Late Exam Accommodation Forms will not be accepted.
-Without such letter by April 4, 2019, we cannot guarantee that we will be able to grant your accommodation.
-This information is requested only to provide reasonable accommodation for examinations, and will not be used for any other purposes.
+Without such letter by January 18, 2022, we cannot guarantee that we will be able to grant your accommodation.
+This information is requested only to provide reasonable accommodation for examinations and will not be used for any other purposes.

 Military related requests must be mailed to: